 Charles Jencks produced two brochures explaining the background and thought process of the project here.
 Here is the first and second brochure (you can read this via issuu and the second brochure is available for download here too).

-We had been hoping to do some finishing touches and an official opening and Festival around the opening of a Stone’s Progress but that is currently on hold due to the current situation.
+We had been hoping to do some finishing touches and a musical pieve around the opening of a Stone’s Progress but that is currently on hold due to the current situation.
 However you are more than welcome to walk around the site.

 That said we welcome your photographs and artwork of the artwork to add to this part of the Kirknewton website for others across the world to enjoy.
 Send them to email@example.com as a jpeg